ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

    I\, \downarrow _{\Lambda } =h_{9} s_{1} +\frac{h_{10} }{s_{1} } .

-With reference to Figure 4.1, the direct beam flux transmitted through the canopy, per unit incident flux, is :math:`e^{-K\left(L+S\right)}` , and the direct beam and diffuse fluxes absorbed by the vegetation, per unit incident flux, are
+With reference to :numref:`Figure schematic diagram of radiation`, the direct beam flux transmitted through the canopy, per unit incident flux, is :math:`e^{-K\left(L+S\right)}` , and the direct beam and diffuse fluxes absorbed by the vegetation, per unit incident flux, are